Legal rights and duties of the landlord and tenant are determined by lease (rental agreement), state and federal laws, and city ordinances

 *New!* Use Minnesota Guide & File

-to create the forms you need to start an Eviction case.
+to create the forms you need to file an Eviction Answer if you have been served with an Eviction Action Complaint.
 You may be able to file the forms electronically (eFile) through Guide & File, depending on your case.
 For more information, visit our Guide & File Help Topic

 If you are representing yourself in a housing case in Minnesota, you are responsible for following the same laws and rules as an attorney.
 Read Rights and Duties of Self-Represented Parties.